AdobeDocs/experience-manager-release-information.en/help/kb/aem-forms-releases.md

  </tbody>
 </table>

+`[1]`
-1. Contact [Adobe Support](https://www.adobe.com/account/sign-in.supportportal.html) to obtain installers for AEM Forms JEE, AEM Forms Client SDK, LiveCycle embed package, AEM Forms Designer, RMCSDK, PPL and EnhancedPPL.
+Contact [Adobe Support](https://www.adobe.com/account/sign-in.supportportal.html) to obtain installers for AEM Forms JEE, AEM Forms Client SDK, LiveCycle embed package, AEM Forms Designer, RMCSDK, PPL and EnhancedPPL.

-1. AEM Forms add-on package for Mac OS X is not supported in production environment and should be used only for demonstration purposes.
-PDF Generator capability is not available for Mac OS X package..
+`[2]` AEM Forms add-on package for Mac OS X is not supported in production environment and should be used only for demonstration purposes.
+PDF Generator capability is not available for Mac OS X package.

-1. **IMPORTANT**: Before installing the LiveCycle embed package, install [AEM Cumulative Fix Pack 6.3.1.1](https://helpx.adobe.com/experience-manager/release-notes--aem-6-3-cumulative-fix-pack.html) and ensure that the version of the **Apache Sling Authentication Service** bundle is 1.4.0 or more, otherwise the server may become unresponsive and unrecoverable.
-You can check the version of bundle at http://[server]:[port]/system/console/bundles.
+`[3]` **IMPORTANT**: Before installing the LiveCycle embed package, install [AEM Cumulative Fix Pack 6.3.1.1](release-notes-aem-6-3-cumulative-fix-pack.md) and ensure that the version of the **Apache Sling Authentication Service** bundle is 1.4.0 or more, otherwise the server may become unresponsive and unrecoverable.
+You can check the version of bundle at `http://[server]:[port]/system/console/bundles`.

+## AEM 6.2 Forms releases {#aem-62-forms-releases}

 <table>
  <tbody>